 The Default Link Mapping subfield is set to 1 if the TID-To-Link Mapping element represents the default TID-to-link mapping.
 Otherwise, it is set to 0.

+The Priority subfield indicates the priority level for the proposed Link Mapping according to Table 9-xx2 when the TID-To-Link Mapping element is sent in a TID-To-Link Mapping Response frame or a (Re)Association Response frame, and according to Table 9-xx1 otherwise.

+bb

+Table 9-xx1 —Priority subfield in a frame other than a TID-To-Link Mapping Response frame or an Association Response frame

+Table 9-xx2 —Priority subfield in a TID-To-Link Mapping Response frame or a (Re)Association Response frame

+The Mapping Switch Time Present subfield is set to 1 if the Mapping Switch Time field is present and 0 otherwise.

+The Expected Duration Present subfield is set to 1 if the Expected Duration field is present and 0 otherwise.

+The Local Dialog Token Present subfield is set to 1 if the Local Dialog Token field is present and 0 otherwise.

+The AID Bitmap Subelement Present subfield is set to 1 if the AID Bitmap subelement is present and 0 otherwise.

 The Link Mapping Presence Indicator subfield indicates whether the Link Mapping Of TID n field is present in the TID-To-Link Mapping element (#4023)(i.e., it identifies the TID(s) for which the mapping is pro- vided in the element).
 A value of 1 in bit position n of the Link Mapping Presence Indicator subfield indicates that the Link Mapping Of TID n field is present in the TID-To-Link Mapping element.
 Otherwise, the Link Mapping Of TID n field is not present in the TID-To-Link Mapping element.
 When the Default Link Mapping subfield is set to 1, this subfield is (#7707)not present.